pedrodrocha/camaradeputadosapi/README.md

 interface in R for querying the Brazilian House of Representatives open data [RESTful API](https://dadosabertos.camara.leg.br/swagger/api.html).

-The package is under active development, but major functionalities are already on.
+The package is not completed yet, but major functionalities are already on.
 Note that in this state of the project there isn’t proper documentation and breaking changes are expected to occur.
 In any case, user feedback is welcome and valued.